 How to Choose the Stressless Sofa?

 Start with seat depth and measure your space.
-If you prefer feet-flat, upright sitting, Oslo or Stella will usually feel easier.
-If you lounge deep or curl up, Mary or Emily will feel more natural.
-Couples who shift a lot tend to like Stella’s responsive seat, while comfort-first loungers often gravitate to Mary.
-If you want adjustable head and leg positioning without leaving sofa form, Emily is the most direct match.
+If you prefer feet-flat, upright sitting, Oslo or Stella usually feel easier.
+If you lounge deep or curl up, Mary or Emily feel more natural.
+Couples who keep shifting tend to like Stella's responsive seat, while comfort-first loungers often prefer Mary.
+If you want adjustable head and leg positioning without switching to a full recliner look, Emily is the clearest match.

 Limitations

 These sofas reward careful fit decisions.
-Seat depth and movement systems can be love-it-or-hate-it traits, and upholstery choice can change how warm the sofa feels over long sessions.
-Emily and Mary may feel oversized for petite, feet-flat sitters.
-Stella’s motion feature is polarizing, and Oslo’s simplicity means fewer ways to fine-tune your lounging angle.
+Seat depth and movement systems are the biggest swing factors, and upholstery choice also changes how warm the sofa feels during long sessions.
+Emily and Mary can feel oversized for petite, feet-flat sitters.
+Stella's motion feature is polarizing, and Oslo's simpler design gives you fewer ways to fine-tune your lounging angle.

 Stressless Sofa Vs. Alternatives